Recognised Ministries in the Church

 Ministry within the Church of Scotland takes a variety of forms.
 It includes ministers ordained to the ministry of Word and Sacrament, Ordained Local Ministry, deacons, and readers.

 For those who sense a call to any of our ministries, the Church runs a Discernment Process as the first stage to training.
+More information about this and the steps necessary to become a minister is available on our Training for Ministry page.

 Our ministers carry out their duties to around 300,000 Church members.
 There are many more people who are not actually members of the Church of Scotland but who are regularly welcomed by the Church to worship God, take part in the life of the local congregation, and benefit from the love, care, and spiritual guidance of our ministry team.